telerik/xaml-docs/knowledge-base/kb-changelocalization-at-runtime.md

 ---
-title: PDFViewer Localization of The FindDialog During Runtime
+title: Change Localization of The FindDialog of PdfViewer During Runtime
 description: "How to change the localization at runtime."
 type: how-to
-page_title: How to change the localization of the FindDialog during runtime for WPF.
+page_title: How to Change The Localization of The FindDialog of PdfViewer During Runtime for WPF.
-slug: kb-changelocalization-at-runtime
+slug: kb-pdfviewer-change-localization-at-runtime
 position: 0
-tags: PDFViewer, FindDialog, localization, runtime
+tags: PdfViewer, FindDialog, localization, runtime
 ticketid: 1619188
 res_type: kb
 ---